-‘Rive Gauche’ is simply French for ‘left bank’ — the left bank of a river as you travel downstream.
+‘Rive Gauche’ is French for ‘left bank’ — the left bank of a river as you travel downstream.

 In Paris the ‘rive gauche’ includes Montparnasse…the Paris of the authors and artists.
 In Port Credit the ‘rive gauche’ is the east bank of the Credit River as travels toward Lake Ontario…with its dining and nightlife.